jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

- And that's it.
  This is how we need our application to look.
-There is already some interactivity we achieved with CSS, but we need this list to be dynamic:
+There is already some interactivity with CSS alone, but we need this list to be dynamic:
  - A new task should be added when hitting \<Enter\>.
  - Clicking on a task should mark it as done.
  - Clicking on the remove symbol should remove the task.